 We’ve put together a sample daily schedule for online Teacher Appreciation Week that includes five different prompts for students to share something special about their teacher.

-There are printable PDF versions that kids can fill out — take a picture of their creation, or scan it, and email it to your teacher, post on social media, or upload the picture to your child’s digital classroom in Google Classroom, SeeSaw, or whatever program your school uses.
+There are printable PDF versions that kids can fill out — take a picture of their creation, print it, scan it, and email it to your teacher, post on social media, or upload the picture to your child’s digital classroom in Google Classroom, SeeSaw, or whatever program your school uses.
 There are also links to each of these messages in Google Slides so you can edit them digitally to make them even easier to share!

-Online Teacher Appreciation Week Plan
+Teacher Appreciation Week Plan

-Download the Teacher Appreciation Week Graphics pdf version: Teacher Appreciation Week Template Printables
+Use the digital version links for each day (copy and edit) or download the Teacher Appreciation Week Graphics pdf version: Teacher Appreciation Week Template Printables

 - Today’s Special Message: Use this My Favorite Thing About My Teacher template to share what you love about your teacher.
 Click here for a digital version you can edit in Google Slides.